psaikido/hugle.uk/pages/hk/bucket/clench.md

 well rehearsed
 with clubs whistling past
 front and rear
-she had to stand still
+she had to stand

-"if you're going to laugh
-do it sideways"
+still

 we asked her
 to keep her hands
 by her sides
+and told her
+"if you're going to laugh
+do it sideways"
-and in a brainwave
+in a brainwave
 I asked her
 to clench
 her buttocks